PennLINC/tractmaps/index.md

 - **Regional nulls (spin-based)**: Spin-based nulls (for Partial Least Squares analysis) are generated in`compute_nulls.py`.
 Note: this will take a little while to run.
 This will output 10,000 null indices for Glasser regions.
 - **Network rewiring nulls (sensitivity analysis)**: Tract rewiring nulls are generated in`tract_rewiring_nulls.py`.
 Note: this will take a little while to run.
 This will output 10,000 dataframes containing tract probabilities for rewired null tracts, saved in a pkl.

 These scripts generate all the data contained in the `data/derivatives` folder.
-In addition, this folder contains an excel file with tract names and abbreviations called `abbreviations.xlsx`, which was adapted from [https://github.com/data-others/atlas/releases/download/hcp1065/abbreviation2.xlsx](https://github.com/data-others/atlas/releases/download/hcp1065/abbreviation2.xlsx).
+In addition, this folder contains an excel file with tract names and abbreviations called `abbreviations.xlsx`, which was adapted from [https://github.com/data-others/atlas/releases/download/hcp1065/abbreviation2.xlsx](https://github.com/data-others/atlas/releases/download/hcp1065/abbreviation2.xlsx) available on the DSI studio website at [https://brain.labsolver.org/hcp_trk_atlas.html](https://brain.labsolver.org/hcp_trk_atlas.html).
 The data in the `data/derivatives` folder can be used to run the analyses and generate the manuscript figures below.

 ## Analysis